hpe-storage/python-hpedockerplugin/quick-start/README.md

    older releases of docker use this containerized plugin
 ```

-# Deploying the HPE 3PAR Volume Plugin for Docker as a Docker Container (Containerized plugin)
+# Steps for Deploying the Containerized Plugin(HPE 3PAR Volume Plug-in for Docker as Docker container)

-### For running the containerized Plugin under Openshift 3.7 / Kubernetes 1.7 please follow these steps as documented in shared file
+### For running the Containerized Plugin under Openshift 3.7 / Kubernetes 1.7 please follow these steps as documented in shared file
     https://github.com/hpe-storage/python-hpedockerplugin/blob/master/docs/OpenShift_Kubernetes_documentation.docx

-` Below are the steps for running etcd and containerized plugin. `
+` Below are the steps for running etcd and Containerized Plugin. `

 - reload docker daemon after configuring MountFlags
 ```